 Have you ever had a dream business idea?
-With about 400 million entrepreneurs in the world, and even more of us who dream of life as a self-employed business owner, it’s more than likely that the idea has crossed your mind at some stage.
-In the UK, entrepreneurship and company formation figures are continually on the rise, and there are more and more great ideas out there waiting to be brought to life.
+With about 400 million entrepreneurs in the world, and even more of us who dream of owning a business, it’s more than likely that the idea has crossed your mind at some stage.
+In the UK, entrepreneurship and company formation figures are continually on the rise.
+We’re sure there are more great ideas out there waiting to be brought to life.

 Our judges looked at a huge spread of ideas, ranging from sustainable baby clothes to expertly engineered camping equipment; apps to community projects – but after narrowing down to a shortlist, a winner was chosen.

 …and the winner is: Terence Chung, with FRUU!